Florida Service of Process Rules - All You Need To Know

 Where to Find Florida Process Server Rules

-Just like every state, the Florida service of process rules are found in the state’s statutes.
+Just like every state, the rules in Florida for service of process are found in the state’s statutes.
 However, the rules outlined in the statute are contained in Florida’s Rules of Civil Procedure.
 The Florida Rules of Civil Procedure can be found online and in most law libraries, but can also be purchased in book form.

 Specifically, Rule of Civil Procedure 1.070 dictates how lawsuits should be served upon defendants.
 Even though the rules may appear to be straight forward at first, be advised that there are some complications that may cause problems.
 This is why it is important to use a professional service agency for Florida service of process to make sure that your legal papers are served correctly and on time.